-August 22, Tuesday, Lakefield to Bobcaygeon
+August 22, Tuesday, Lakefield to Bobcaygeon, ON

 Before we left our quiet lock dock in Lakefield I took an early walk to town.
 It was quite nice with typical stone and brick store fronts and lovely flowers on the light posts.
 I also enjoyed watching some ducks on rocks in the river.

-We had borrowed a Trent-Severn Guide Book more than a month ago from boating people on Spunky Joe, promising to return it to their home port of Bobcaygeon, and so we had a goal in mind.
+We had borrowed a Trent-Severn Guide Book more than a month ago from boating people on “Spunky Joe”, promising to return it to their home port of Bobcaygeon once we got there.
 They might have wondered what happened to us since we were about a month late due to all the weather and repair obstacles we’ve encountered.
-We made it and were happy to give the book to the lock master who mentioned they had stopped by asking for it.
+We were happy to finally give the book to the lock master who mentioned they had stopped by asking for it.
 Nice people!